natemarks/go-learn-lambdas/README.md

-Trying to figure out what makes s good lambda deplloyment
+Trying to figure out what makes s good lambda deployment

 ## Experiment Goals: This would be cool if...